amirabbasja/Mutual-Fund-Evaluation/README.md

 ![alt text](https://latex.codecogs.com/svg.image?%20Conditional%5C;Sharpe%5C;ratio%5C;=%5Cfrac%7BR_%7Bp%7D-R_%7Bf%7D%7D%7BCVaR%7D)

 Where CVaR is the conditional value at risk of returns with a predefined confidence level.
+For more information, refer to Agarwal (2003).